About the Challenge Challenge Description Submission Winning Teams Organizers Contact

 Winning Teams

 This is where the winning teams will go for both tasks.
+The competitions both display real-time leaderboards.

 Organizers